14 Top-Rated Things to Do in Vernon, BC

 Polson Park serves visitors in many different ways.
 On the quiet side, the landscaped setting provides a pleasant backdrop for a picnic.
 Children enjoy the water park, and waterfowl are attracted to the ponds.

 For active visitors, there's a skateboard park, tennis courts, a place to play football and soccer, and lawn bowling.
+There's also a running track and a wheelchair-accessible playground.
 On the cultural side, the park is popular for weddings and concerts.
 This attraction is located near the junction of Hwy 97 and Hwy 6.

 14. Shop at Vernon Farmers' Market